submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * Fix a socket permission denied error in external network end-to-end tests.
 * The `subctl gather` command will now gather iptables logs for Calico and kindnet CNIs.
 * The `subctl cloud prepare` command no longer causes errors if the list of ports is empty.
-* `subctl cloud` commands now always return the appropriate status.
 * `subctl` operations which deploy images now allow those images to be overridden.
 The overrides are specified using `--image-override`:
   * `subctl benchmark`.
   * `subctl verify`.
   * `subctl diagnose` sub-commands.
-* Fix issues in Service Discovery:
-  * Namespace is now included in EndpointSlice name.
+* The namespace is now included in `EndpointSlice` names to avoid conflicts between services with the same name in multiple namespaces.
-  * EndpointSlice service lookup is now done using labels.
 * Bump go-restful to 2.16.0 to address CVE-2022-1996.

 ## v0.13.3